dynamid/youpi-6lowpan/apps/coap-client-python/README.md

 # dongle configuration:

-CC2650 with the contiki-web-demo : `contiki/examples/cc26xx/cc26xx-web-demo/`.
+CC2650 with the contiki-web-demo : [contiki repo](https://github.com/contiki-os/contiki/examples/cc26xx/cc26xx-web-demo/).

 See configuration files in the docs/cc2650 part of this repository.